phone: (716) 839-8280

 Students receiving a degree from our department will demonstrate:

 - proficiency in the foundational/disciplinary knowledge of History and Political Science

 - proficiency in disciplinary research methods

 - effective communication of knowledge and ideas both orally and in writing

 - integrated knowledge of disciplinary content in local, national, international, and historical context

 - the integration of theoretical and practical applications of knowledge

 - the ability to independently identify and address relevant real-world questions through the application of disciplinary knowledge, theories, and methodologies

-At Daemen College, Pre-Law Studies is housed in the History and Political Science Department.
-Guidance in preparing for applying to law school and a career in law are available, along with advice and resources to prepare for LSAT exams.
+Daemen College’s Pre-Law Program is housed in the History and Political Science Department.
+Guidance for students who are preparing to apply to law school and to pursue a career in law is available, along with advice and resources to prepare for LSAT exams.
 Many students who are interested in Pre-Law choose to major in History and/or Political Science.
 However, many other fields in the liberal arts, sciences, and business can provide a sound preparation for the legal profession.
 A rigorous Pre-Law minor is available to provide students with a broad pre-law preparation.
 This minor is open to students pursing any major.